raulterraferrao/Md5Cracker/README.md

-# Md5Cracker Serial and Pthread Multicore version
+# Brute Force Md5Cracker Serial and Pthread Multicore version
 It is a simple md5Cracker written in C that pass through all lowercase letters a-z starting at "a" and stop when reach the corresponding password.
 You need to pass as argument the md5 hash e.g 5f4dcc3b5aa765d61d8327deb882cf99 (it is the md5 of "password").